 - Number of student staff employed by the department

 - Number of hours per week that student staff work in the department

 - Can the person use other computers located around the campus, primarily in an open computer lab?
 If not, why?

 - What are the specific tasks and uses that require computer usage?

 - What percentage of the job description relates to this usage?

-- Does the person have an office which includes data and electrical?· Is there a shared printer in reasonable proximity to the office?
+- Does the person have an office that includes data and electrical?
+Is there a shared printer in reasonable proximity to the office?